-Several activities are recommended, including but not limited to: job shadowing of nurses and health care providers, community service, holding leadership positions in groups or clubs including sports teams, researching additional programs of nursing to make sure MSU is the right fit for you and researching other health careers to make sure nursing is the best fit as well.
+Several activities are recommended, including but not limited to the following: job shadowing of nurses and health care providers, community service, holding leadership positions in groups or clubs including sports teams, researching additional programs of nursing to make sure MSU is the right fit for you, and researching other health careers to make sure nursing is the best fit as well.
 A great way to attain many of these experiences is by joining the MSU student nurse organization (SNO).

 Can I apply to the nursing program at MSU if I have never taken a class at MSU?

 Yes, MSU accepts transfer credits from accredited institutions across the country.
 Please visit with a representative of the MSU admissions office at 417-836-5517 or 1-800-492-7900 for more information and explore the transfer credit website prior to application.
-The admissions coordinator/academic advisor for nursing is also happy to set up a visit or discuss your questions over the phone at 417-836-5310.
+The advisors in the McQueary College of Health and Human Services Advisement Center are happy to set up a visit or discuss your questions over the phone at 417-836-3065.